fosskers/transducers.fnl/doc/Transducers.md

 (last fallback)
 ```

-Yield the final value of the transduction, or the `fallback` if there were none.
+Reducer: Yield the final value of the transduction, or the `fallback` if there
+were none.

 ```fennel
 (assert (= 10 (transduce pass (last 0) [2 4 6 7 10])))